 is also available for the reproduction of exams, course outlines and

 assignments.
-Please contact The Dean's Office to receive the account number
+Please contact the Academic Program Assistant in your department or the Academic Receptionist to receive the account number

 which is required when placing your order online.

 Rooms need to be booked for any purpose (academics, meetings, events,